 Backbending is the heart of yoga.
-When I was doing asthanga I was taught that the first series was designed to build strength to prepare for the deep backbends of second series.
+When I was doing ashtanga I was taught that the first series was designed to build strength to prepare for the deep backbends of the second series.
 This always made intuitive sense to me.

-If you look at yoga as an energy practice backends have the capacity for some serious opening and students would be well advised to have a solid core to work with.
+If you look at yoga as an energy practice, backbends have the capacity to create some serious opening and students would be well advised to have a solid core to work with.
 A backbend is meant to be a spinal extension.
 I think that gets lost in the name of the pose.
 While the back does bend in the pose it needs to bend from an equal extension at the front and back of the spine.
-It is all too easy to do back bends that only extend the front portion of the body and spine while compressing the lower back in a compromising fashion.
+It is all too easy to do backbends that only extend the front portion of the body and spine while compressing the lower back in a compromising fashion.

 There are only three muscles connecting the arms and legs to the spine.
 The psoas major and the piriformis connect the legs to the spine and the latissimus dorsi connects the arm to the spine and the pelvis.
 The ability to lengthen the spine correctly in a backbend is dependent on these three muscles, and a choice few others, to be aligned and functioning properly.